hygorchristian/hcli/readme.md

-# zygor-cli CLI
+# hcli CLI

-A CLI for zygor-cli.
+A CLI for hcli.

 ## Customizing your CLI